sathyan04/Combinational_Circuits/Data_Routing_Circuits/Encoders/Encoder 8x3/README.md

 ## How to Run

-1. Create a project in Vivado.
+1. Create a new project in Vivado.
-2. Add the source file `encoder_4x2.v` and testbench `encoder_4x2_tb.v`.
+2. Add both `encoder_8x3.v` and `encoder_8x3_tb.v` to the sources.
 3. Set the testbench as the top module.
 4. Run Behavioral Simulation.
-5. (Optional) Synthesize and view the RTL schematic.
+5. (Optional) View the synthesized design to inspect the logic.

 ---